lukepafford/ansible2/README.md

 # ansible2
 New repository for my Ansible roles

+# ABOUT
+I've gotten better with Ansible, and scripting, and wanted to redo a lot of functionality.
+A lot of previous roles didn't consistently abstract the data through templates, making them pretty useless.
+Rather then fix my git repo (lukepafford-ansible), I'm just pushing everything to this new one.

+Feel free to use any roles in here if they look like something you need.
+I'm going to try and make sure each role has a *readme* specifying what variables need to be provided

 # Repository Conventions
  This document follows patterns from the [Ansible best practices document](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) and [This great post by Michel Blanc](https://leucos.github.io/ansible-files-layout)